 The lazy days of summer have bid us farewell, the school year is officially underway and families are busier than ever.
 Let the morning chaos begin!
 With all the craziness of trying to get out of the house on time what’s most likely to be MIA is not your phone, your keys or a library book.
 Most likely to be missing is a healthy breakfast.

 The saying that breakfast is the most important meal of the day has been with us for a long time and for good reason, a decent breakfast is critical to our minds and bodies functioning well.
 We’ve gone the night without nourishment and if we wait until lunch to eat we could easily be going eighteen hours without food.
-Now, chances are somewhere along the line, the rumbling in your tummy or the aching in your head is going to propel you to eat something.
-Maybe you’ll be lucky enough to grab a donut or perhaps you’ll have thought just a bit ahead and thrown a granola bar into your kids’ backpacks.
+Now chances are that somewhere along the line the rumbling in your tummy or the aching in your head is going to propel you to eat something.
+Maybe you’ll be lucky enough to grab a donut, or perhaps you’ll have thought just a bit ahead and thrown a granola bar into your bag.
 Something is better than nothing, but better than nothing is not a standard we should be accepting.
 We deserve more.

 What’s that?
 You say you don’t have time to fix breakfast.
 I would argue that you do.
 I would argue that everyone can find five minutes to fix a mobile meal.
 I would argue that everyone could find 20 minutes to sit down and enjoy breakfast (let’s talk about why you spend every morning searching for lost items, stressing like a caged animal screaming let’s go, let’s go! and I will find you twenty minutes – guaranteed.
 Maybe even thirty).